 It is our hope to continue working, indefatigably, in order to assist Baltimore’s singles and those

 working in shidduch parsha related fields.

 Born in Denver, Colorado, a very young Shlomo Goldberger moved to Baltimore in 1986, along with his parents, Rabbi & Rebbetzin Menachem and Bracha Goldberger, who came to lead Baltimore’s newly formed kehila, Congregation Tiferes Yisroel.

 Upon completing 4 years of High School learning in Ner Yisroel, Shlomo subsequently learned in The Talmudical Yeshiva of Philadelphia, studying under, and creating close relationships with, both HaRav Shmuel Kamenetsky and HaRav Shalom Kamenetsky.
 Shlomo finished up his beis medrash learning in The Mirer Yeshiva in Eretz Yisroel, learning under HaRav Rafoel Shmulevitz zt”l.

-Throughout his adult years, Shlomo continues to act as an assistant to his father in Congregation Tiferes Yisroel, giving shiurim and drashas, organizing shul events and fundraisers, and is the emergency contact when Rabbi Goldberger is away.
-Shlomo also occasionally acts as a lay-shadchan, redting shidduchim when appropriate.
+Throughout his adult years, Shlomo continues to act as an assistant to his father in Congregation Tiferes Yisroel, giving shiurim and drashas, organizing shul events, and working on shul fundraisers.

-The Shidduch Center of Baltimore brought Shlomo on board as its Director in the fall of 2015, and he has been guiding the organization, with the support of its Rabbinic, Executive and General Boards, since that time.
+The Shidduch Center of Baltimore brought Shlomo on board in the fall of 2015, and he has been guiding the organization, with the support of its Rabbinic, Executive and General Boards, since that time.